Nonparametric estimation of directional highest density regions: Introduction

 For instance, the orientation of two sandhoppers species (Talitrus saltator and Talorchestia brito) is analyzed in \cite{scapini2002}.
 The experiment was carried out on the exposed non-tidal sand of Zouara beach located in the Tunisian northwestern coast.
 Both species are shown in Figure \ref{sandhop}.
 Bottom pictures can be found in \cite{dekker1978}.
 Apart from the specie and the orientation angles, this dataset contains information about other variables such as sex (male, female), month (April, October) and moment of the day (morning, afternoon and noon) when the experiment was done.
 We refer to \cite{scapini2002} and \cite{scapini2003} for further details on the dataset and the experimental design.

 Comparing the two species through regresion procedures, \cite{scapini2002} conclude that Talitrus saltator showed more differentiated orientations, depending on the time of day, period of the year and sex, with respect to Talorchestia brito.
 Moreover, it seems that Talitrus saltator shows a higher flexibility (variation) of orientation than Talorchestia brito under the same environmental conditions, supporting the hypothesis that the former has a higher level of terrestrialization.
-As an illustration, Figure \ref{intro0} (left panel) shows the $79$ orientation points (slightly jittered) corresponding to males of the specie Talitrus saltator measurements during the morning in April.
-It also contains the $34$ angles (slightly jittered) when the measures are taken in the afternoon (Figure~\ref{intro0}, right panel).
+As an illustration, Figure \ref{intro0} (left panel) shows the $36$ orientation points (slightly jittered) corresponding to males of the specie Talitrus saltator measurements during the noon in April.
+It also contains the $77$ angles (slightly jittered) when the measures are taken in October (Figure~\ref{intro0}, right panel).
 Differences in the distribution on the circle of these two samples can be easily observed.
-Therefore, the moment of the day seems to play a significant role in sandhoppers behavior.
-In particular, a cluster for morning measurements can be detected around the angle $\pi/4$ but it is not present for the afternoon sample.
-Similar comments could be done for the situation registered around the angle $0$.
+Therefore, the month of the year seems to play a significant role in sandhoppers behavior.
+In particular, two clusters for October measurements can be detected around the angle $\pi$ but they are not present for the April sample.
+Similar comments could be done for the situation registered around the angles $\pi/2$.
 Therefore, cluster identification under the established conditions can be considered as an useful alternative to analyze sandhoppers orientation.